BLU-Shack/simple.space/README.md

 <summary>Check If User Upvoted Bot</summary>
 <br>

+(A copy and paste from the site): If you are using upvote data for specific time-sensitive features (such as in-bot rewards), then you may consider using Webhooks for upvote events instead.

 ```js
 // userID (string | string[]) => A user ID/array of user IDs to test against.
 // options (?UpvoteFetchOptions) => Upvote Fetch Options.